rafeca/rafeca.github.com/_posts/2012-05-31-yet-another-blog-in-the-world.markdown

 - ruby, github and git are my tools of choice whenever I can use them and I'm a big fan of UNIX shell so it's kind of familiar environment for me.
 Kudos to [GitHub pages for supporting Jekyll](http://pages.github.com/#using_jekyll_for_complex_layouts).
 I can use git flow to write my blog!

 - Last, but not least, my fellow [@rafeca](http://www.twitter.com/rafeca) started a blog during our international assignment in [Jajah](http://www.jajah.com).
 I'm using [Jekyll](http://jekyllrb.com/) and I have borrowed his layout to build this blog.
 Hopefully I'll write more often than he does, though.
-For me it's also a way to share experiences with him now that ours careers have diverged :-) Please check his explanation about how to create a blog from scratch.
+For me it's also a way to share experiences with him now that ours careers have diverged :-) Please check [his explanation about how to create a blog like this from scratch](http://rafeca.com/2011/11/09/creating-this-blog/).

 # What will be this about